ramadhanridho16/Stock-Market-Prediction-Optimization/README.md

 # Stock-Market-Prediction-Optimization
-This repository used for complete my thesis with optimization problem
+This repository used for complete my bachelor thesis with optimization problem